 For purposes of recordkeeping and to determine overtime in compliance with the Fair Labor Standards Act (FLSA), the work week for Fannin County shall begin at 12:01 a.m. on each day and end 24 consecutive hours later.
 The work week for Fannin County will begin at 12:01 a.m. on each Monday and end seven (7) consecutive work days (168 hours) later.
-Law Enforcement employees who fall under the FLSA 207(k) exemption shall have a work period of 14 days and a minimum of 86 hours as established by the Fannin County Commissioners Court (Dispatchers do not qualify as Law Enforcement per federal law).
+Law Enforcement employees who fall under the FLSA 207(k) exemption shall have a work period of 14 days and a minimum of 86 hours as established by the Fannin County Commissioners Court.